Saint Alban: Cult

-In a chapel east of the crossing and high altar are remains of the 14th-century marble shrine of St Alban.
+In a chapel east of the crossing and high altar are remains of the fourteenth-century marble shrine of St Alban.
 In June 2002 a scapula (shoulder blade), believed to be a relic of St Alban, was presented to St Albans Cathedral and placed inside the saint's restored 13th-century shrine.
-The bone was given by the Church of St Pantaleon in Cologne, Germany News.
+The bone was given by the Church of St Pantaleon in Cologne, Germany.
 St Pantaleon's, like St Albans Cathedral a former Benedictine abbey church that had a shrine dedicated to St Alban, has possessed remains believed to be those of St Alban since the 10th century.
-It is entirely possible that further relics were acquired by the church in the 16th century at the time of the Dissolution of the Monasteries in England, when many such relics were smuggled abroad to prevent their destruction.
+It is entirely possible that further relics were acquired by the church in the 16th century at the time of the dissolution of the monasteries in England when many such relics were smuggled abroad to prevent their destruction.
 St Albans Abbey was dissolved in 1539.

-The largest relic of St Alban in England is the thigh of the protomartyr preserved at St Michael's Benedictine Abbey, Farnborough, Hampshire, which was transferred from the St Pantaleon's reliquary in the 1950s.
+The largest relic of Saint Alban in England is the thigh of the protomartyr preserved at St Michael's Benedictine Abbey, Farnborough, Hampshire, which was transferred from the St Pantaleon's reliquary in the 1950s.

-On the Continent
+On continental Europe

 There has also been an extensive cult of Saint Alban on the Continent from an early date such as in Mainz, Cologne and Basel on the Rhine as well as a number of other localities in Switzerland and Italy and a notable concentration in the French Alpine regions and the Rhone Valley.
-Sometimes, the 'Saint Alban' concerned is regarded as a separate figure, other times, he is alternatively called Albinus (and often identified with 6th c. bishop, Saint Albinus of Angers), and at other times he is identified with the British martyr.
+Sometimes, the 'Saint Alban' concerned is regarded as a separate figure, other times, he is alternatively called Albinus (and often identified with sixth-century abbot and bishop Saint Albinus of Angers), and at other times he is identified with the British martyr.

 Saint Pantaleon's Church, Cologne holds relics said to be those of the British martyr Alban (as noted above).
 In fact, although identified with the British martyr, he was locally known as Albinus.
 His relics were said to have been brought from Rome by Empress Theophanu and placed in St Pantaleon's church in about 984: the relics were miraculously saved from destruction in an accident on the way at a place that a later version of 1502, was identified as Silenen, Switzerland.
 The original record was in a 12th-century manuscript that alleged that the relics were actually those of the British martyr, having been delivered to Ravenna by Germanus himself and taken from there to Rome.
 Another church at Cologne is known to have been dedicated to the British Alban from the 12th century.